Ahrefs Introducing a New Ahrefs’ Domain Rating Calculation

 If you were to make a webpage which lacked any internal links (AKA an orphan page), even if It was on a website with a high Domain Rating, Google wouldn’t just go ahead and rank the webpage.
 If you began adding internal links from other pages on this website, there is a chance it could begin to rank higher on Google.

 Some SEO experts have tested this theory.
 One in particular, Kyle Roof, experimented with this idea, and found that orphan pages were not immediately ranked just because they were on a website which had a high Domain Rating.
 With these results, it would seem that a Domain Rating in and of itself is not helpful for automatic high search engine rankings.

 This begs the question, however, of why it just so happens that high-DR websites are usually ranked above low-DR websites when searched.

-Usually, webpages on high Domain Rating websites are often considered authoritative because of their internal linking.
+Usually, webpages on high Domain Rating websites are what Ahrefs considers authoritative because of their internal linking.
 This is good news, since this means you could potentially outrank high-DR websites if you improve your webpage’s authority by adding internal links and backlinks.